-If this was the first day of the rest of your life, what would you do?
+If this were the first day of the rest of your life, what would you do?
 What would you change?
 What would you pursue?
 What would you accomplish?
-This isn’t about New Year’s resolution, it’s about a new you revolution.
+This isn’t about a New Year’s resolution, it’s about a New You revolution.
 What will you do with the First Day of the Rest of Your Life?

 It’s a new year, and this New Year's series is all about "new."
 We’re challenging students to think about what they really want to be about this next year.